|

 Persian troops lost the

-Battle of Plataea, and Mardonius got killed.
-The Greeks won
+Battle of Mycale.
+The Greeks

-The Greeks were on the roll and the
+were on the roll.

 of Asia.